Miscellaneous Observations on Randomization

 2. Set b to 0, then while b is less than k:

 1. (Sum b+2 summands of the binomial equivalent of the desired probability.
 First, append an additional bit to m, from most to least significant.)
-Generate an unbiased random bit (either 0 or 1 with equal probability).
+Generate 1 or 0 with equal probability.
 If that bit is 1, add 2kb to m.

 2. (Now build up the binomial probability.)
 Set pnum, pden, and j to 1, then set qnum to px, and qden to py.